Batara Immigration Law header image

 Unfortunately, many immigrants who seek a marriage-based green card discount the first step of the process.
 They perceive filing the spousal I-130 petition as a trivial requirement due to its limited set of questions.

 They do not give this critical step the attention it deserves.
-There are various green card marriage mistakes that, with proper preparation, should never occur.
+There are various mistakes that, with proper preparation, should never occur.

 Beneath the form’s modesty lies a subtle complexity: proving your marriage is not only legal but also authentic.